janwilmans/guidelines/guidelines_details.md

     -   Do not use const for member variables (rationale: const member variables make the type unmovable and unassignable)
 -   Do not use references as member variables (rationale: reference members make the type unmovable and unassignable)
 -   Initialize variables at declaration
 -   Avoid globals.
-If really needed: use a static access method to encapsulate the global state (rationale: avoid the SIOF problem, see https://isocpp.org/wiki/faq/ctors#static-init-order)
+If really needed: use a static access method to encapsulate the global state
+    - **Rationale**: avoid the SIOF problem, see https://isocpp.org/wiki/faq/ctors#static-init-order
 -   Prefer `auto` in places where it makes code more readable
+    - **Rationale**: do not repeat yourself
 -   Use `auto *` when receiving a pointer
+    - **Rationale**: plain 'auto' would hide the fact that you are receiving a pointer.
 -   Prefer `static_cast` or `dynamic_cast` over C-style casts.
     -   Construction of explicit native types is allowed (i.e. `foo(double v) { int a(v);`)
 -   Do not use raw pointers for ownership; use smart pointers instead. `std::unique_ptr` has negligible performance overhead compared to raw pointers.
--   Use `static constexpr` for scoped variables inside functions or classes
+-   Use `static constexpr` for scoped variables inside implementation files, functions or classes
 -   Use `inline constexpr` for globally scoped constants
 -   Prefer enum classes over booleans, rationale: it states the intent clearly at the call site (https://godbolt.org/z/7Mfo6oz1Y)
 -   Group related variables that are always passed together into structs (https://godbolt.org/z/7T3hqYnT4)